livecode/livecode-ide/Documentation/guides/Processing Text and Data.md

 end keyDown
 ```

 The **keyDown** message will only be passed if the key the user pressed is a number.
+If
-If you trap a **keyDown** message and don’t pass it, the key will not be entered into the field.
+you trap a **keyDown** message and don’t pass it, the key will not be entered into the
+field.
 For more details, see the **keyDown** message in the *LiveCode Dictionary*.

-### Check if a Word, Item or Line Matches Exactly
+### Check if a segment, Item or Line Matches Exactly

-The **is among** operator tells you whether a whole chunk exists exactly within in a larger container.
-For example, to find out whether the whole word "free" is contained within a larger string, use the **is among** operator:
+The **is among** operator tells you whether a whole chunk exists exactly within in a
+larger container.
+For example, to find out whether the whole segment "free" is contained
+within a larger string, use the **is among** operator:

 ```
-"free" is among the words of "Live free or die" *-- true* "free" is among the words of "Unfree world" *-- false*
+"free" is among the segments of "Live free or die" *-- true* "free" is among the segments of "Unfree world" *-- false*
 ```

-The second example evaluates to false because, although the string "free" is found in the value, it's a portion of a larger word, not an entire word.
+The second example evaluates to false because, although the string "free" is found in the
+value, it's a portion of a larger segment, not an entire segment.

 ### Check if one String Starts or Ends With Another

-To check if one string begins with or ends with another, use the **begins with** or **ends with** binary operators.
+To check if one string begins with or ends with another, use the **begins with** or
+**ends with** binary operators.
 For example:

 ```
 “foobar” begins with “foo” -- true